Liddle-led Bulldogs aim to take next step

 “We’re lucky,” senior Kane Schmidt said.
 “Everybody knows that, and we’re ready to go.”

-The strength of the 2020 Bulldogs is in their front seven on defense.
+The strength of the 2020 Bulldogs rests in their front seven on defense.

 Liddle and outside linebacker Ryan Cole are returning all-staters and defensive tackle Kaden Klemme is entering his third season as a starter.
 Schmidt, a linebacker, and end Diego Cortes were productive players in last year’s 9-3 campaign which ended with a semifinal loss to West Des Moines Valley.